rsg-argentina/rsg-argentina/content/authors/nmoreyra/_index.md

 # About me

-Nicolás Nahuel Moreyra holds an BSc. degree in Bioinformatics from the National University of Entre Rios (UNER), Argentina.
-He has been working at IEGEBA-CONICET since 2015, when he started a Ph.D. in Biological Sciences at University of Buenos Aires.
-His research focuses on the study of the evolutionary history of cactophilic Drosophila species.
-He has experience working with NGS datasets and genome/transcriptome assembly pipelines and he is currently interested in changing his field of work towards human health.
-Nicolás teachs Bioinformatics at Favaloro University and Informatics at IFTS N°7.
+Nicolás Nahuel Moreyra holds an BSc. degree in Bioinformatics from the Universidad Nacional de Entre Rios (UNER), Argentina; and a PhD in Biological Sciences from the Universidad de Buenos Aires, Argentina.
+He has been working at Instituto de Ecología, Genética y Evolución de Buenos Aires (IEGEBA, UBA - CONICET) since 2015.
+In April 2021, after finished the PhD, he started a CONICET Postdoctoral fellowship to address a project in collaboration with the Fundación para el Estudio de Especies Invasivas (FuEDEI).
+His research focuses on the study of the molecular ecology and evolutionary history of cactophilic arthropods such as drosophilids and lepidopterans.
+He has experience working with NGS datasets, genome/transcriptome assembly pipelines, and phylogenomic analysis.
+Nicolás also teaches Bioinformatics at Favaloro University and Informatics at IFTS N°7.